 Yale offers highly competitive benefits to its trainees.
-For 2019-2020, the average (PGY4) radiology trainee was provided a salary of $76K.
-The range for all trainee years was: $69K (PGY2) - $82K (PGY6).
+For 2021-2022, the PGY2 salary was provided a salary of 75K.
 In view of the affordable Greater New Haven area, this provides an excellent standard of living.

 Numerous moonlighting opportunities further enhance the earning potential of residents at Yale Radiology.
 Compensation is similarly competitive.
-Each resident is offered a performance bonus (approximately $900 in 2018-2019) by the hospital, for their ongoing contribution to patient care.
+Each resident is offered a performance bonus by the hospital, for their ongoing contribution to patient care.

 Residents are provided an annual fund for books, conference attendance, and other academic expenses.
-In 2019-2020, the yearly fund was $1,400.
-Residents are also afforded yearly reimbursement for wellness activities, as well as additional funds for board-prep materials up to $450.
+In 2022-2023, the yearly fund was raised to $2,000.
+The third-year radiology residents or R3s are also afforded funds for board-prep materials up to $450.

 Residents who present research at national meetings are reimbursed for their travel and expenses at highly competitive rates.
-Residents are supported at $500 for each poster/presentation, $1000 for oral presentations, and up to $1500 for presentations listed in meeting brochures.
+Residents are supported at $750 for each poster/exhibit, $1250 for poster/exhibit with oral presentations, and up to $1750 for an oral presentation at a session of a meeting.
 There is no cap for total reimbursement per meeting.
 Residents are also funded by national organizations and industrial partners, such as Amersham and Bracco.
 Trainees at Yale have won substantial financial support from both institutional and external sources.

 All residents attend the American Institute for Radiologic Pathology (AIRP) course in Washington, D.C.
 The department pays tuition and residents are provided an allowance of $2,000 for living and travel expenses.